lnbspace/lnbspace/README.md

 ## <a href="https://lnbcore.com/about-us/">ABOUT</a>:
 😄 LnB is an initiative by TechieNest Pvt.
 Limited who has trained more than 64500 candidates across the country.
 We are equipped with a complete core-learning eco-system developed by our extensively experienced team of technocrats.

-🔥 At LnB, we are providing courses in various demanding technologies including Big Data, DevOps, Cybersecurity, Cloud Computing, IoT, Artificial Intelligence, & many more.
+🔥 At LnB, we are providing courses in various demanding technologies including Big Data, <a href="https://lnbcore.com/">DevOps Training</a>, Cybersecurity, Cloud Computing, IoT, Artificial Intelligence, & many more.
 The courses are designed effectively to facilitate theoretical as well as practical underpinnings.

 😎 LnB works as a cornerstone for budding technocrats and a stepping stone for the working professionals.
 Our innovative blended platform integrates the flexibility of recorded lectures and interactivity in LIVE classrooms, providing the learner a package of resources to have proficiency in the technology.